 There are quite a few different periodontitis treatments available and your dentist, or periodontist, can explain which one is right for you.
 These could include:

 - Advice on improving your oral health routine – if you are showing symptoms of gingivitis your dentist can help you to prevent it from progressing into more severe periodontal disease by explaining how to brush your teeth properly to remove plaque more effectively, or how to use dental floss and interdental brushes to clean hard to reach places.
-Your dentist may suggest using a specialist daily toothpaste like Corsodyl, which, when used to brush twice daily, is 4x more effective than a regular toothpaste at removing the build-up of plaque bacteria along the gum line (the area where the gum meets the tooth), helping to keep gums healthy and teeth strong.
+Your dentist may suggest using a specialist daily toothpaste like Corsodyl Complete Protection, which, when used to brush twice daily, is 4x more effective* than a regular toothpaste at removing the build-up of plaque bacteria along the gum line (the area where the gum meets the tooth), helping to keep gums healthy and teeth strong.

 - Professional cleaning – also called a scale and polish, where the dentist or hygienist scrapes away built up plaque and tartar and then polishes your teeth to discourage re-growth.